 Blocked filters are one of the most common problems we find when responding to domestic air conditioner faults.
-With standard washable filters, a yearly clean is a minimum to ensure correct operation of your air conditioner.
+With standard washable filters, a yearly clean is a minimum to ensure the correct operation of your air conditioner.

 If you find the filters are caked in dust and dirt every time they are cleaned, it would be worth doing 3-6 monthly.
 We recommend cleaning your air conditioner filters before Summer and Winter to ensure they will not cause your air conditioner to run inefficiently.

 How can I reset my air conditioner fault?